MoimHossain/azure-ad-graph-demo/README.md

 ```

 This would ask for a User Object ID.
 And a mode - either ```U``` or ```M```.
+For user ID you can either enter the object ID (AD object ID) or an UPN (e.g. email account) - both should work.

 ```U``` : Is to query user details via Graph api
 And